In Extremo: History

 In August 1996, they began work on the first In Extremo album, which already contained two tracks of the new rock project.
-Because the album had no official name, it became known as Gold because of the golden cover.
-In February 1997, like the single "Der Galgen" ("The Gallows"), it quickly sold out in Medieval markets.
+Interestingly enough, because the album had no official name, it became known as Gold due to its golden cover.
+In February 1997, it quickly sold out in medieval markets.

-In Extremo played separately as a Medieval band and a rock band, until on 29 March 1997, when they played their first live rock concert.
+In Extremo played separately as a medieval band and a rock band until 29 March 1997, when they played their first live rock concert.
 Since that time, they have given this date as their date of establishment.
 The two projects were officially merged on 11 January 1998.
 April 1998 saw the first "high occupancy" In Extremo concert in the Rabenstein castle in Brandenburg.

 Over the years, the band's music became more heavy metal-based, while at the same time becoming increasingly commercially successful.
-The classical instruments, however – bagpipes, shawms and lutes – still play a large role.
-The band is likewise noted for their conspicuous stage costumes and known for using pyrotechnics in their concerts, including Der Morgenstern playing cymbals which have been set on fire.
+The classical instruments, however—bagpipes, shawms, and lutes—still play a significant role.
+The band is likewise noted for their stage costumes and known for using pyrotechnics in their concerts, including Der Morgenstern playing cymbals which have been set on fire.

-In February 2010, In Extremo announced that Der Morgenstern left the band because of musical differences.
+In February 2010, In Extremo announced that Der Morgenstern had left the band because of musical differences.
 In June, Florian "Specki T.D."
 Speckardt was announced as his replacement on drums.
-Since then, they have proceeded to release three albums: Sterneneisen, Kunstraub and Quid Pro Quo, all of which have reached the top 10 in the German charts, with Sterneneisen and Quid Pro Quo both having number 1 positions for a time.
-Their 13th album, Kompass zur Sonne, was scheduled to be released in May 2020, but was delayed to 2021 due to the COVID-19 pandemic.
+Since then, they have proceeded to release five albums: Sterneneisen, Kunstraub, Quid Pro Quo, Kompass zur Sonne, and Wolkenshieber, all of which have reached the top 10 in the German charts, with Sterneneisen, Quid Pro Quo, and Kompass zur Sonne all having number 1 positions for a time.

-In July 2020, the band played an online livestream concert for Wacken World Wide.
+In July 2020, the band played an online live stream concert for Wacken World Wide.